3D Tic Tac Toe

 Artificial Intelligence, is definitely one of my interests.
 Sure, it will take over the world one day, but it’s so much fun to play with.

-The algorithm uses a board evaluation function and a simple search algorithm to find the “best” move.
-This type of algorithm is a primer for computer opponents in strategy games like checkers, chess and many others.
+The program uses a board evaluation function and a simple depth-first search algorithm to find the “best” move for any given board position.
+The depth-first algorithm is often used as a primer for computer opponents in turn based strategy games like checkers, chess and many others.

 Example Usage: